SAP/ui5-tooling/rfcs/0017-incremental-build.md

 ### Incremental Build Cache

 For the incremental build cache feature, a new entity `Build Task Cache` shall be created, which is managed by a `Project Build Cache`.
-In addition, the current concept of the project-`workspace` shall be extended to allow for `writer stages`.
+In addition, the current concept of the project-`workspace` shall be extended to allow for `writer stages` (which can each have multiple `versions`).
 These stages build upon each other.
 Essentially, instead of one writer being shared across all tasks, each task is assigned it's own writer stage.
 And each task reads from the combined stages of the preceding tasks.

 This shall enable the following workflow: